Business Traveler Guide

 Most US airlines have a strong presence in New York and Los Angeles.
 Beyond those cities, here’s a broad overview of what the US landscape looks like:

 - West Coast/Southwest: Alaska and Southwest both have a strong presence throughout.
-United hubs in San Francisco and Denver, Delta has a small hub in Seattle, and American has a hub in Phoenix.
+United hubs in San Francisco and Denver, Delta has a small hub in Seattle, and American has a hub in Phoenix and Los Angeles.

 - Midwest: American, Southwest, and United have big hubs in Chicago, and Delta has hubs in Detroit and Minneapolis.